Foreign relations of South Africa during apartheid: Sharpeville and the severing of British ties

 South Africa's policies were subject to international scrutiny in 1960, when British Prime Minister Harold Macmillan criticised them during his celebrated Wind of Change speech in Cape Town.
 Weeks later, tensions came to a head in the Sharpeville massacre, resulting in more international condemnation.
 Soon thereafter, South African Prime Minister Hendrik Verwoerd announced a referendum on whether the country should sever links with the British monarchy and become a republic instead.
 Verwoerd lowered the voting age for whites to eighteen and included whites in South West Africa on the voter's roll.
 The referendum on 5 October that year asked whites, "Do you support a republic for the Union?", and 52 per cent voted "Yes".

 As a consequence of this change of status, South Africa needed to reapply for continued membership of the Commonwealth, with which it had privileged trade links.
 Even though India became a republic within the Commonwealth in 1950 it became clear that African and Asian member states would oppose South Africa due to its apartheid policies.
-As a result, South Africa withdrew from the Commonwealth on the 31st of May, 1961, the day that the Republic came into existence.
+As a result, South Africa withdrew from the Commonwealth on 31 May 1961, the day that the Republic came into existence.

 In 1960, the UN's conservative stance on apartheid changed.
 The Sharpeville massacre had jolted the global neighbourhood, with the apartheid regime showing that it would use violent behaviour to repress opposition to racial inequity.
 Many Western states began to see apartheid as a possible danger to global harmony, as the policy caused much intercontinental abrasion over human-rights violation.

 In April 1960, the Security Council of the UN settled for the first time on concerted action against the apartheid regime, demanding that the NP bring an end to racial separation and discrimination; but, instead, the South African administration merely employed further suppressive instruments.
 The ANC and PAC were forbidden from continued existence, and political assemblies were prohibited.
 From then on, the UN placed the South African issue high on its list of priorities.

 In 1961, UN Secretary-General Dag Hammarskjöld stopped over in South Africa and subsequently stated that he had been powerless to effect a concurrence with Prime Minister Hendrik Verwoerd.
 That same year, Verwoerd proclaimed South Africa's extraction from the Commonwealth as a result of its censure of his government.